stsentemeidis/Madrid_Pollution_Analysis/README.md

 3. Generating a **descriptive analysis** with correlation matrices, scatterplots, time series charts ...
 4. Creating a **linear regression model** that explains *NO2.

+All the files of this project are saved in a [GitHub repository](https://github.com/stsentemeidis/Madrid_Pollution_Analysis).

 The work is done by the students of Group G, IE MBD '18 intake. and any work copied from this repository should cite the following: